josemrodriguezf/Global_sensitivity_analysis_visualization/README.md

 ### This repository has a R function to plot Sobol First Order, Total Order, and Second Order sensitivity indices in a chord diagram plot and using heat map.
 In this example I obtained the indices using SAlib python library (Herman et al, (2017), SALib: An open-source Python library for Sensitivity Analysis, Journal of Open Source Software, 2(9), 97, doi:10.21105/joss.00097), which can be downloaded at https://salib.readthedocs.io/en/latest/.

-## Follow the example you can download the Rmarkdown file and use your own results.
+### Follow the example in the Rmarkdown file using the files in the repo, change it and use your own results.

 ### The visualization follows the next layout